pqrs-org/TrueWidget/README.md

 ## System requirements

-macOS 11 Big Sur or later
+macOS 13 Ventura or later

 ## How to build